 Procure to pay—and enterprise resource management overall—is the next evolution of this assembly line.
 Rather than focusing on building cars, however, this evolution in automation is focused on office worker, ordering, and AP productivity and cost savings.

-Implementing a Procure to Pay System
+Implementing a Procure to Pay Process

-If you are sold on the benefits of procure to pay for your business, you may be eager to dive in and get started, but implementing a new procure to pay system is not without challenges.
+If you are sold on the benefits of a procure to pay process for your business, you may be eager to dive in and get started, but implementing a new procure to pay system is not without challenges.
 A long list of complexities, including training staff to use the new system and integrating with existing systems, awaits companies looking to add procure-to-pay to their arsenal of technologies.

-William Michels, a supply chain consultant with over 30 years of industry experience and co-author of Transform Your Supply Chain: Releasing Value in Business, believes that procure to pay is going to be necessary for businesses looking to thrive and expand.
+William Michels, a supply chain consultant with over 30 years of industry experience and co-author of Transform Your Supply Chain: Releasing Value in Business, believes that purchase to pay is going to be necessary for businesses looking to thrive and expand.
 “Businesses won’t be able to survive without a good procure to pay system,” he says.